Canon 200D vs SX40

 It is notable that the 200D has a microphone port, which is missing on the SX40.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 200D and the SX40 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the SX40 have been discontinued, but can regularly be found used on ebay.
 The SX40 was replaced by the Canon SX50, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 200D and SX40 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Canon SX40 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Canon SX40 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.